ramnathv/corise-r-for-ds/notes/week-01/02-data-science-in-action/02-data-science-in-action.md

 next lesson, so you can enjoy creating your animated bar chart without much further ado.

-### Transform (1 / 2)
+### Transform

+#### Step 1

-Given, we want to visualize trends in the top female names, we first need to get a data frame with the top 100 female names.
+Given, we want to visualize trends in the top female names, we first need to get a data frame with the top 100 female names of all time.
 We can do this by following a recipe that transforms the data one step at a time.

 We take a data frame `tbl_names` containing information about baby names and their birth counts, filter it to keep only female names, group the